snalo/snalo/README.md

 *Aug 2022 – Present*
 - Design and evaluate **photonic-based hardware accelerators** for geometric and deep learning applications.
 - Develop **tensor processing architectures** and optimize dataflow for high-throughput, energy-efficient computation.
-- Conduct **Ferromagnetic Resonance (FMR)** experiments for spintronic material characterization and hybrid photonic–magnetic computing studies.
+- Contributes to **Ferromagnetic Resonance (FMR)** experiments for spintronic material characterization and hybrid photonic–magnetic computing studies.
 - Model and simulate **photonic integrated circuits (PICs)** for optical interconnect optimization.
 - Publish in **IEEE** and **ACM** venues on photonic tensor cores, GEMM accelerators, and neuromorphic computing.